trezor/trezor-suite/packages/blockchain-link/README.md

 For complete API see the methods of `BlockchainLink` class in [index.ts](./src/index.ts).

-### Workers
+## Workers

-Minified workers built for various environments are available in subdirectories of `@trezor/blockchain-link/build/`.

--   `module`: Workers wrapped by primitive self-written [webpack plugin](https://github.com/trezor/trezor-suite/blob/develop/packages/blockchain-link/webpack/module-worker-loader.js) into javascript module which can be used as regular module on the main thread.
-Useful in environments where `Worker` API is not available like `react-native`.
-See this [webpack config](https://github.com/trezor/trezor-suite/blob/develop/packages/blockchain-link/webpack/workers.module.babel.js) for example integration.
--   `web`: Workers for browser based environments.
-See this [webpack config](https://github.com/trezor/trezor-suite/blob/develop/packages/blockchain-link/webpack/workers.web.babel.js).
--   `node`: Workers for node based environments.
-See this [webpack config](https://github.com/trezor/trezor-suite/blob/develop/packages/blockchain-link/webpack/workers.node.babel.js).
+Each `src/workers/*/index` file can be used in WebWorker thread.

-All workers can be also built from source.
-For example using webpack `worker-loader`:
+Built from source using webpack `worker-loader`:

 ```
 import BlockbookWorker from 'worker-loader?filename=workers/blockbook-worker.[hash].js!@trezor/blockchain-link/lib/workers/blockbook/index.js';